yichao-liang/yichao-liang.github.io/_pages/about.md

 ---

 ### Interests
-Boradly, I am interested in significantly advancing the development of mankind by pushing the frontier of scientific understanding and engineering.
+Broadly, I am interested in significantly advancing the development of mankind by pushing the frontier of scientific understanding and engineering.
 To this end, I research in [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence), i.e., building more human-like machine intelligence systems and better understanding human intelligence.

 More specifically, I work on expanding the foundation and scope of ***the probabilistic, neuro-symbolic toolkit*** for learning and reasoning, with application such as program induction; scene, language understanding; control; concept learning.